tslight/nix/README.md

 This is my third attempt at maintaining a fleet of NixOS machines using flakes.

-My first attempt was back in 2019 and I can't remember exactly why I ended up giving up on it that time, or whether or not I actually came across flakes that time.
+My first attempt was back in 2019 and I can't remember exactly why I ended up giving up on it, or whether or not I actually came across flakes that time.

 The last incarnation from 2023, is currently in `.old/`, and is likely over-engineered.
-I ended up declaring nix bankruptcy again, and going back to more traditional OSes, after I attempted my first version update, all hell broke loose & I didn't have the time or inclination to spend hours and hours figuring it out...
+I ended up declaring nix bankruptcy and going back to more traditional OSes, after I attempted my first version update, all hell broke loose & I didn't have the time or inclination to spend hours and hours figuring it out...

 Looking back at the code a couple of years down the line - it seems overly complicated and hard to maintain/debug (for a noob like me at least)...